Disaster Medicine Handbook: A Quick Reference

 The Impact of Disasters

-Disaster can have both direct and indirect effects on the population and health care systems.
+Disasters can have both direct and indirect effects on the population and health care systems.

 Direct Effects |